Celebrate 250 Years of American Independence!

 Known for his excellent penmanship, American politician, Timothy Matlack, was selected to inscribe the Declaration on vellum (animal skin).

-On July 2, 1776, Congress approved the Lee Resolution, declaring that Britain no longer held authority over the Thirteen Colonies.
+On July 2, 1776, Congress approved the Lee Resolution, declaring Britain no longer held authority over the Thirteen Colonies.

 Additionally, the Declaration identified colonists as “one people”, and referred to the colonies as “United States”.